-Title I, Part A is a Preschool through grade 12 federal program that provides financial assistance to local educational agencies and public schools with high numbers or high percentages of children eligible for free and reduced lunch to help ensure that all children meet challenging state academic standards.
+Title I, Part A is a Preschool through grade 12 federal program that provides financial assistance to local educational agencies and public schools with high numbers or high percentages of children eligible for free and reduced lunch to ensure that all children receive a high-quality education, and to close the achievement gap between children meeting the challenging state academic standards and those children who are not meeting such standards.
 Title I is a formula grant program for "improving the academic achievement of the disadvantaged students."
-Students receiving Title I funded supplemental services may receive assistance with ELA, mathematics, science and or graduation assistance (credit retrieval) grades 9 through 12.
+Students receiving Title I funded supplemental services may receive assistance with ELA, mathematics, science, graduation assistance (credit retrieval) grades 9 through 12 and or other subjects as defined in the well-rounded education definition of the Every Student Succeeds Act (ESSA) (see below).

 There are two types of programs within Title I: Targeted Assistance program (TAS) serves individual students that are 'targeted' to receive services.
 Schoolwide program (SWP) funds are provided to serve and benefit all students in a school or building.
-Students receiving Title I funded services may receive assistance with reading, language arts, mathematics, and science.